serve-acp

 --agent¶

-Name of specific agent to use (defaults to first agent in config)
+Name of specific agent to use (defaults to pool's default agent)

 --skills¶